Stick Figure Comic

 - UnCONventional is a comic about the staff of a fictional Anime Convention.
 The main cast is portrayed as clothed stick figures (with hair, facial hair, and other distinguishing features), while background characters are often portrayed as plain stick figures (although they often are given clothes as well in later comics).
 The artist chose stick figures so the comic would "look as different from Anime as humanly possible."

-- The Way of the Metagamer: Started out copying The Order of the Stick, kept the art style after Jumping the Shark.
+- The Way of the Metagamer: Started out copying The Order of the Stick.

 - The Whiteboard has two variations.
 One, since the author can't draw people (It's a furry comic), they are usually drawn as very simplified with their heads floating above their bodies.
 The only features are eyes and hair.
 Second, on days when Doc N doesn't have the time to post a regular comic and/or days the server fails to post a regular comic, a filler strip goes up with the characters drawn in a simpler style.
 Once the current storyline gets back on track, the filler strips are taken offline.
 The characters once hung a lampshade on the fact that they only have one pose in the filler strips.